Deeply Learning Deep Inelastic Scattering Kinematics: Experimental setup

 The Monte Carlo simulated events used to train our deep neural networks were specifically generated using the conditions of $e^{\pm}p$ scattering in the ZEUS detector at HERA.
 A detailed description of the ZEUS detector can be found elsewhere~\cite{ZEUS:1993aa}.

-In our analysis we have used two samples of Monte Carlo simulated $e^{+}p$ DIS events that are provided by the ZEUS collaboration.
-These samples were generated using the \prog{ARIADNE} and \prog{LEPTO} MCEGs with the matrix elements for the DIS process calculated in the \prog{HERACLES}~\cite{Kwiatkowski:1990es} package.
-For both samples the same set of kinematic cuts was applied during the generation, the same PDFs CTEQ5D~\cite{Lai:1999wy} were assumed and the same hadronization settings were used to model the hadronization with the \prog{Pythia6} program.
-Therefore, the essential difference between the two samples is the way the higher order corrections are partially modeled with the corresponding algorithms (QCD cascades).
-Namely, the \prog{LEPTO} MCEG utilized the parton shower approach~\cite{Bengtsson:1987rw}, while \prog{ARIADNE} implements a color-dipole model~\cite{Gustafson:1987rq}.
+In our analysis, we have used two samples of Monte Carlo simulated $e^{+}p$ DIS events that are provided by the ZEUS collaboration.
+These samples were generated with an inclusion of QED and higher order QCD radiative effects using the \prog{HERACLES 4.6.6}~\cite{Kwiatkowski:1990es} package with \prog{DJANGOH 1.6}~\cite{Schuler:1991yg} interface and the \prog{ARIADNE 4.12} and \prog{LEPTO 6.5.1} packages for the simulation of the parton cascade.
+For both samples the same set of kinematic cuts was applied during the generation, the same set of PDFs were used, CTEQ5D~\cite{Lai:1999wy} and the same hadronisation settings were used to model the hadronisation with the \prog{Pythia6} program.
+Therefore, the essential difference between the two samples is the way the higher order corrections are partially modelled with the corresponding algorithms (QCD cascades).
+Namely, the \prog{LEPTO} MCEG utilises the parton shower approach~\cite{Bengtsson:1987rw}, while \prog{ARIADNE} implements a color-dipole model~\cite{Gustafson:1987rq}.
+Accordingly, we label the data-sets produced by the \prog{LEPTO} generator as ``CDM'' data sets and those with \prog{ARIADNE} as ``MEPS'' data sets.

-The generated particle-level events were passed through the ZEUS detector and trigger simulation programs based on \prog{Geant} 3.21~\cite{Brun:1987ma} assuming the data taking and trigger conditions of the ZEUS experiment in the year 2007.
+The generated particle-level events were passed through the ZEUS detector and trigger simulation programs based on \prog{Geant} 3.21~\cite{Brun:1987ma}, assuming the running conditions of the ZEUS experiment in the year 2007 with a proton beam energy of 920\GeV.
 The simulated detector response was processed and reconstructed using exactly the same software chain and the same procedures as being used for real data.
 The results of the processing were saved in ROOT~\cite{Antcheva:2011zz} files in a form of ZEUS Common NTuples~\cite{Malka:2012hg,AndriiVerbytskyifortheZEUS:2016zup}, a format that can be easily used for physics analysis without any ZEUS-specific software.